Led by Alan Schimpff, Anna Baum, and Jeff Bates

 Thursday was a lazy day for most, finding a swimming spot, a place enjoy the sun, or a short hike.
 We also had an early dinner and got a start on packing up gear that would not be needed in the morning.

 Friday after breakfast, we finished breaking down our camp and staged our gear for the wranglers to pick up.
 Unfortunately, George, while breaking down his tent, tripped on a tent guy wire and sprained his left wrist.
-Tan and Jacquie did a great job in wrapping his hand to immobilize the joint.
+Tan and Jackie did a great job in wrapping his hand to immobilize the joint.
 That, a sling, and soaking the wrist in the ice-cold water of each creek we passed, helped greatly to reduce the inflammation on his hike back.
 By 10 a.m., we were on the trail heading back to our cars.

 All in all, a wonderful week with good friends spent in one of the most scenic basins in the Eastern Sierra Nevada.
 We look forward to another high Sierra mule pack next year.